omgnetwork/omgnetwork.github.io/CONTRIBUTING.md

 ```

 4. Make changes according to the [Documentation Guidelines](#documentation-guidelines).
-5. Submit the PR to the `docsdocsdocs` branch for review.
+5. Submit the PR to the `gh-pages` branch for review.
 Don't submit the PR to the `master` branch, it's strictly for deployment.
 6. When your PR is approved, please use the `Squash and merge` option to maintain more clear commit history.
 7. After your PR is merged, you can safely delete your branch and pull the changes from the main (upstream) repository.